Mini adds dual-clutch transmission

 One downside of DCTs is that shifts at low speed can be clunky.
 Here, a dual-mass flywheel with integrated centrifugal pendulum helps balance out rotational unevenness during stop and go driving.

-Mini hasn't revealed when the DCT will be made available in the U.S. It's possible we'll see it introduced on an updated Hardtop due next year.
+Mini hasn't revealed when or if the DCT will be made available in the U.S. It's possible we'll see it introduced on an updated Hardtop due next year.
+Elsewhere, it will be available from March 2018.

 Email This Page